FhenixProtocol/cofhe-scaffold-eth/README.md

 // Refreshes when connected wallet or chain changes useInitializeCofhe()

-// Hook to check if cofhe is fully initialized (FHE keys, provider, and signer)
+// Hook to check if cofhe is connected (provider, and signer)
 // This is used to determine if the user is ready to use the FHE library
-// FHE based interactions (encrypt / decrypt) should be disabled until this is true useCofheInitialized()
+// FHE based interactions (encrypt / decrypt) should be disabled until this is true useCofheConnected()

-// Hook to get the current account initialized in cofhe useCofheAccount()
+// Hook to get the current account connected to cofhe useCofheAccount()
 ```